Stdela/ChallengeBackendAlkemy/README.md

 # ChallengeBackendAlkemy
 ## What is missing
 In order to get the code ready in time there are some lacking features  that I would  like to comment on:
-- I am still getting confortable with JWT tokens.
+- I am still getting comfortable with JWT tokens.
 Because of this, I was not able to specifically add a UserId in order to complete posts requirements.
 However, the token works just fine
 - App does not support filtering by title and category at the same time (will be easily fixed in no time!)
 - App does not check for .png nor .jpeg at the end of Image urls
 - Testing is not provided  in  this application (this is a topic in which I have little to zero real hands-on experience)